 Wipe Down Accent Tables

 Unlike your kitchen or dining table, accent pieces like side tables, end tables, and coffee tables may bear water rings or a thin film of dust.
-First, go over them with a duster or cloth, and then, depending on the table's material, spray it with a gentle cleaning solution and wipe them down.
+First, go over them with a duster or cloth, and then, depending on the tables' material, spray them with a gentle cleaning solution and wipe them down.

 Vacuum Area Rugs